ahmadhanif3/os222/links.md

 powerpoint form.
 Plus, OSC10 is frequently referenced.

 - [Slides](https://github.com/os2xx/os/tree/master/Slides/)<br>
-This page can be found at the LINKS sectionat the OS website.
+This page can be found at the LINKS section at the OS website.
 I included it here so i can easily find it hehe.
 This consists of slides from the very first till last chapters.
 If you like to learn in advance, I recommend seeing this slides first.